danielgamliel/shapes/README.md

 build using Java, javafx and construct using Scene Builder.

 ##  execution
-    There is a jar file and an exe file in /out/artifacts/shapes_jar
+    There is a jar file and an exe called ShapesGenerator.

 ### `Using the app`
      Click on the "create shapes" button to generate shapes